Mark90/textfsm-workbench/README.md

 - Navigate to http://127.0.0.1:5001 in your browser
 - Try the examples, or paste your own data and templates

+### Running with Docker and docker-compose

+- Install Docker and docker-compose
+- `docker-compose up -d`
+- Navigate to http://127.0.0.1:5001 in your browser
+- `docker-compose down` stops the container

 ## Acknowledgements

 - [Attumm](https://github.com/Attumm) provided [tutorial examples](https://github.com/Attumm/textfsm_tutorial)